Customize Static Analysis

 use the analyzer package to evaluate your code.

-This document explains how to customize the behavior of the analyzer using an analysis options file.
+This document explains how to customize the behavior of the analyzer using either an analysis options file or comments in Dart source code.
 If you want to add static analysis to your tool, see the analyzer package docs and the Analysis Server API Specification.

 The analysis options file